Kalani Oceanside Retreat: Programs

-Kalani oversees a residential volunteer education program, with more than 100 volunteers on site at a time.
+Kalani oversees a residential volunteer education program, with more than 100 volunteers on-site at a time.
 Volunteers are expected to contribute to the community through work in the kitchen, housekeeping, grounds, maintenance, or administrative office, and are encouraged to participate in daily life in the community, as well as workshops, classes, and Arts Program activities.
-Sabbatical and Visiting Artist programs are offered to encourage self-development and artistic endeavor, as well as to enrich the community.
+Sabbatical and Visiting Artist programs are also offered.

-The Hawaiʻi Massage School at Kalani offers full-time and part-time bodywork training, as well as an apprenticeship program approved by the Hawaiʻi State Massage Board to satisfy course requirements and prepare for the state certification examination.
+The Hawai'i Massage School at Kalani offers full-time and part-time bodywork training, as well as an apprenticeship program approved by the Hawai'i State Massage Board to satisfy course requirements and prepare for the state certification examination.

-The mission of Kalani emphasizes values of community, cultural and lifestyle diversity, and sustainable living.
-Community members include international visitors, locals, and people of Hawaiian descent, along with "vegetarian, vegan, gay, straight or other, young or old".